 Using independent contractors means considering carefully how those contractors will be paid.
 It is essential, whether engaging independent contractors locally or internationally, that all payment matters are agreed between the parties and tax laws are complied with.

-For more information, get in contact with New Horizons Global Partners.
+For more information, get in contact with Horizons.